Music A Level

 HOW WILL I BE ASSESSED?

 All assessment takes place in Year 13.
 The coursework components 1 and 2 are worth 60% of the overall A level.
 The performance component is assessed through a final recital in front of an external examiner in March/ April.
 The composition component is submitted in April for external moderation.
-The appraising component worth 40% is assessed through a 2 hour 15 minute listening paper in early May, with questions on the set works and on unprepared extracts from the Western art music tradition and and Rock and Pop.
+The appraising component worth 40% is assessed through a 2 hour 15 minute listening paper in May, with questions on the set works and on unprepared extracts from the Western art music tradition and Rock and Pop.

 WHAT ARE MY POST-18 OPTIONS?